KJ7LNW/QuickScribe/instructions/common/language-rules.md

 		- Correlative conjunctions: paired markers span single coordinated structure
 			- Patterns: either...or / neither...nor / both...and / not only...but also / whether...or / the [comparative]...the [comparative]
 			- Full clause coordination: comma before second correlative element when coordinating independent clauses
-		- Comma-separate three or more coordinated elements in list/series structures; optional comma before final conjunction
+		- Convert three or more elements with repeated conjunctions to comma-separated list; optional comma before final conjunction
+			- "A or B or C"→"A, B, or C"
+			- "X and Y and Z"→"X, Y, and Z"
 		- Comma-separate coordinate adjectives when independently modifiable (test via conjunction insertion or reordering); no comma for hierarchical/sequential modification
 		- Integrate right-node raising: shared constituent at coordination end without additional punctuation
 	- Preserve inversion structures without interrogative force: